Modulator-Assisted Zeno Control of Energy Transfer in Quantum Batteries: Charging and Storage Control

-{\it Results.---}Results are presented in Fig.~\ref{fig:dynamics}.
-Blue curves show the dynamics of the charger's energy $E^c$, while red curves show the battery's energy $E^b$.
-Solid lines represent scenarios without external pulses, whereas dotted and dashed lines represent the presence of repeated pulses applied to the modulator.
+The main results are presented in Figure~\ref{fig:dynamics}.
+The blue curves show the charger energy \(E_c\), while the red curves show the battery energy \(E_b\).
+Solid lines correspond to the evolution without repeated unitary kicks \(\sigma_m^z\), whereas dashed lines correspond to the evolution with repeated unitary kicks applied to the modulator.

-In Fig.~\ref{fig:dynamics}(a), we set $\omega_1 = \sqrt{2}\omega_0$, such that the battery is resonant with the bare transition $|v_1\rangle \leftrightarrow |v_3\rangle$ of the charger when pulse is absent.
-This resonance enables energy exchange, as shown by the solid curves.
-Complete energy transfer occurs at time $t = \pi/(\sqrt{2}g)$, consistent with the effective coupling strength $g/\sqrt{2}$ derived in Eq.~\eqref{interaction}.
-The amount of energy exchanged is $2\sqrt{2}\omega_0$.
+To verify Eq.~\eqref{vbc}, we first set \(\omega_1 = \omega_0+J\), so that the charger is resonant with the bare transition \( |v_0\rangle \leftrightarrow |v_2\rangle \) of the expanded battery when no unitary kicks are applied.
+We choose \(J=0.8\omega_0\).
+Under this resonance condition, energy exchange is shown by the solid curves in Figure~\ref{fig:dynamics}(a).
+The maximal energy transfer occurs at \(t = \pi/(\sqrt{2}g)\), consistent with the effective coupling strength \(g/\sqrt{2}\) in Eq.~\eqref{vbc}.
+The maximal transferred energy is \(\omega_0+J\).

-In contrast, when repeated pulses are applied to the modulator, energy exchange is suppressed.
-Let $\tau$ denote the time interval between consecutive pulses, which we set to $\tau = \pi/(1000g)$.
-These pulses detune the charger from the battery and inhibit energy exchange, as shown by the dotted curves in Fig.~\ref{fig:dynamics}(a).
+By contrast, when repeated unitary kicks \(\sigma_m^z\) are applied to the modulator, energy exchange is suppressed.
+Let \(\tau\) denote the time interval between consecutive kicks, which we set to \(\tau = \pi/(1000g)\).
+These kicks remove the resonance condition and suppress energy transfer, as shown by the dashed curves in Figure~\ref{fig:dynamics}(a).

-In Fig.~\ref{fig:dynamics}(b), we set $\omega_1 = \omega_0/\sqrt{2}$, reversing the resonance condition.
-In this case, the charger and battery are off-resonant when no pulses are applied.
-Energy exchange is suppressed, as shown by the flat solid lines.
-In contrast, when repeated pulses are applied to the modulator---with the interval still set to $\tau = \pi/(1000g)$---the system becomes resonant, enabling energy exchange, as shown by the dotted curves.
-The total amount of energy exchanged is $\sqrt{2}\omega_0$.
-Full energy transfer occurs at $t = \pi/(2g)$, consistent with the coupling strength $g$ given in Eq.~\eqref{rwa}.
+In Figure~\ref{fig:dynamics}(b), we instead set \(\omega_1 = \omega_0\), reversing the resonance condition.
+In this case, the charger and battery are off resonant when no unitary kicks are applied, and energy transfer is suppressed, as indicated by the flat solid curves.
+In contrast, when repeated unitary kicks are applied to the modulator, with the interval still chosen as \(\tau = \pi/(1000g)\), the system becomes resonant and energy transfer is restored, as shown by the dashed curves.
+The maximal transferred energy is \(\omega_0\), reached at \(t = \pi/(2g)\), consistent with the coupling strength \(g\) in Eq.~\eqref{hbc}.